K9 Units in Small Departments

 Abstract

 of the financial burden; the key is simply knowing where to find it.
-More research is
+More research is recommended in this area.

 Keywords: K9, Administration, Budget, Canine, Police.